2001- 15th November – Kenilworth Town Council – By Election

 Votes Cast 7320 (44.8% Turnout)

-TORY GLORY IN KENILWORTH IN RE-DRAWN BOUNDARIES
+TORY GLORY – WITH RE-DRAWN BOUNDARIES

 Kenilworth District Councillors